Private Psycho Lesson: Episode One

 The first episode, entitled "Yuri", features Sara investigating a schoolgirl who works as a prostitute and also has murderous tendencies.

 Sara had been hired the local social worker services to investigate Yuri Saito, a young student at a university who was working as a prostitute after school.
 During her investigation at a shopping center, she had found out that Yuri had shredded a bra in a department store with a box cutter in a fit of anger.
 Later, when she disguised herself as a customer, she lost control of the situation and was seduced by Yuri in which she sucked on her Sara's left breast, this then would follow up by Yuri taking off Sara's panties in which Yuri would proceeded to perform cunnilingus on Sara.
 In the throes of passion, Sara nearly didn't escape with her life when Yuri suddenly attacked her with the same knife she used earlier and threatened to slash her huge breasts.
 She had almost thrown-away her career when Dr. Chang had shown up at her apartment and persuaded her to continue.

 When Sara met Yuri again, she was able to turn the tables on her by having sex with Yuri, then was able to hypnotize her.
-She then found out that Yuri had blamed herself for her mother's death when she was born and soon learns that her mother died from a terminal illness, as Yuri was growing up she didn't receive any affection from her father who was so devastated since her mother's passing.
+She then found out that Yuri had blamed herself for her mother's death when she was born and soon learns that her mother died from a terminal illness, as Yuri was growing up she didn't receive any affection from her father who was so devastated since her mother's death.
 Sara has successfully convinced Yuri that she was not responsible and not to blame herself as she comforts her, the next day on her way to school Yuri tosses the pager-(that she had received from her boss) into a river.
 Sara erased the session from Yuri's mind and went after the true culprit... the university's dean, who was Yuri's pimp and 'persuaded' him to get out of the business.